 We are a family dental office, and as such we have always seen a lot of families and a lot of kids.
 All of us who work here have children of our own.
 We love kids and children have always been a large part of this practice.

 We find that even the most anxious of children can learn to relax and even enjoy appointments in the office.
 This, however, takes some extra time and effort on our part.
 We often like to schedule young children or any child who has not had previous dental treatment for a few “Get acquainted” appointments.
 These consist of familiarizing the child with the office and some of the equipment in a non threatening way, while the child understands that no treatment will be accomplished that appointment.
 This allows the child to become familiar with us and the office and gain trust.
 Some kids need one of these easy get acquainted appointments: a few kids need three or four.
 There is never a charge for these preliminary get acquainted appointments.

-Dr. Johnson, Dr. Reed and staff have come to expect a few common questions about dental treatment.
+Dr. Johnson and staff have come to expect a few common questions about dental treatment.
 Some of these questions (and the answers) are: